-You installed a theme (or a specific plugin), and you would like to link your folders and collections from Lightroom to your WordPress.
-Every theme works differently, but the Post Types extension should be able to help you do this right away.
+You would like WP/LR Sync to automatically create pages/posts for you with your collections/galleries (check Sync with Pages or Posts).
+Or you installed a beautiful photography theme and you would like to synchronize your folders and collections in Lightroom to it (go to Sync with a Photography Theme).
+The Post Types extension should be able to help you do this right away.
 Note that you can ask the developers of your theme to look at the current page and they should be able to help you.

 You need to know how your theme operates.
 There are 3 mains things you should know: the post type, the taxonomy and how the data about your collection of images is stored.
 The taxonomy is not mandatory.

 The most important thing to know is to which post type in WordPress you need and want to link your collections in Lightroom.
 In WordPress, the default post types are the Posts and Pages.
 If you see any Galleries, Portfolios, Albums or anything similar, they have been added by your theme or a plugin.

 For example, by installing the Tripod theme (CosmoThemes), I can notice that this Galleries menu was created.
 This is a post type.
 By clicking on Galleries, I can see that the URL is /wp-admin/edit.php?post_type=gallery.
 The real name of this post type is therefore gallery.

 Above, we can also see Category and Tags.
 Those are taxonomies.
 It’s up to you to use this or not, this is not mandatory, but if you use folders for your collections in Lightroom, your might want to use those taxonomies as your folders.
 Here, Category makes more sense.
 By clicking it, you can see that the URL is /wp-admin/edit-tags.php?taxonomy=gallery-category&post_type=gallery.
 Your got your taxonomy, it is gallery-category.

 At this point, it is important to note that you could simply use your Posts are your post type (post) and Categories (category) as your taxonomy.